biomedia-mira/causal-gen/README.md

  ```

 ### Overview
-Our deep structural causal models (SCMs) were designed to be modular: in all instances the causal mechanism for the structured variable (i.e. image $\mathbf{x}$) is trained separately from the other mechanisms in the associated causal graph.
+Our deep structural causal models (SCMs) were designed to be modular: in all instances, the causal mechanism for the structured variable (i.e. image $\mathbf{x}$) is trained separately from the other mechanisms in the associated causal graph.
 This enables direct and fair comparisons of different causal mechanisms for $\mathbf{x}$ by holding the remaining mechanisms fixed when making comparisons.

 We use the universal probabilistic programming language (PPL) [Pyro](https://pyro.ai/) for the following: